Live Performances Index

 Comments: CANCELLED due to the anti-punk backlash.

-Set included: Neat Neat Neat, Fan Club, Help, So Messed Up, New Rose, Stab Your Back, You Take My Money, Politics, Stretcher Case, Born To Kill.
+Set included: Neat Neat Neat, Fan Club, Help, So Messed Up, New Rose, Sick Of Being Sick, Stab Your Back, You Take My Money, Politics, Stretcher Case, Born To Kill.

 Set: unknown.